Surrey Quays railway station: History

 The station was built by the East London Railway Company and opened on 7 December 1869; it was originally known as Deptford Road.
-On 17 July 1911, it was renamed Surrey Docks in reference to the nearby, now closed, Surrey Commercial Docks, and further renamed Surrey Quays on 24 October 1989, following the construction of the nearby Surrey Quays Shopping Centre.
-This was a somewhat controversial move as some of the local community felt that their heritage was being eroded.
+On 17 July 1911 it was renamed Surrey Docks in reference to the nearby Surrey Commercial Docks (which closed in the 1960s), and further renamed Surrey Quays on 24 October 1989, following the construction of the nearby Surrey Quays Shopping Centre.
+This was a somewhat controversial move, for some of the local community felt that their heritage was being eroded.
 However, the name stuck, and the Surrey Docks part of Rotherhithe is now often referred to as Surrey Quays.

 In the 1950s and 1960s, London Underground planned a new line connecting north-west and south-east London.
 Approval for the first stage of the Fleet line (renamed the Jubilee line in 1975) to Charing Cross was granted in 1969, with second and third stages approved in 1971 and 1972.
 The station was planned to be part of phase 3 running to Lewisham.
 New tunnels to and from the City of London would have come to the surface north of the station.
 East London line trains would have terminated at Surrey Docks with London Underground services to New Cross and New Cross Gate being taken over by the new line.
 Phases 2 and 3 were not carried out due to a lack of funds.
 Eventually, due to changing land usage and the growth of Canary Wharf, the Jubilee line was extended via Canada Water instead.

 For much of its history, the station's importance lay in its proximity to the Surrey Commercial Docks; it was at the south end of Canada Dock (now Canada Water) and a few hundred yards from the principal entrance to the docks.
 Its usage fell considerably after the docks closed, but revived following the redevelopment of the London Docklands in the 1980s and 1990s.

 The service was closed between 1995 and 1998 due to repair work on the East London line's Thames Tunnel.
 The East London line closed permanently as an Underground line on 22 December 2007.
 It reopened for preview services on 27 April 2010 to New Cross and New Cross Gate and 23 May 2010 for full service to New Cross, West Croydon and Crystal Palace, becoming part of the London Overground system.
-On 9 December 2012, Phase 2 of East London line extension opened to the public, launched the next day by the Mayor of London, Boris Johnson.
+On 9 December 2012, Phase 2 of East London line extension opened to the public, and was launched the next day by the Mayor of London, Boris Johnson.
 It provides services to Clapham Junction via Peckham Rye, thus completing the London Overground Orbital link.

 As of February 2021, Transport for London is planning to upgrade the station with a new entrance and ticket hall, improving capacity and introducing step-free access.
 On 2 February 2023, TfL awarded the contract to start construction, with works due to start in the summer.